bhisaac/5eFP/5eFP-SRD-V0.1.md

 **Armor Class (AC).** If the PCs take an attack action with a melee or ranged attack against the encounter, they must hit an AC equal to this number to succeed.

-**Difficulty Class (DC).** If the encounter requires a saving throw to resolve an effect, the save DC equals this number.
+**Difficulty Class (DC).** If the encounter requires a saving throw or skill check, set the DC to this number.

 **Attack Modifier.** If any part of the encounter can attack, it uses this number as the attack bonus.